fendihalim/fendihalim/README.md

 You can click the Preview link to take a look at your changes.
 --->

-This repository contains intriguing data science and financial engineering projects.
+This repository contains:
+1) Data Science Projects
+2) Financial Engineering Projects.